iRemotech

 • low-friction tools get over-rewarded even when the workflow is higher trust.

-A better ranking starts with architecture, then moves to vendor choice inside the right category.
+A better ranking separates architecture choice from vendor selection inside the right category.

 Buyer summary by maturity level